PhD fellow: Joel Gustav Persson

 - Use interviews at local (community), national (stakeholders) and international level (NGOs, UN) to disentangle the local impacts of conservation discourses on land use and livelihoods.

-In doing so, the ESR is expected to provide a mapping of the impact of European and international environmental discourses at local level in SE Asia and a thorough understanding of the role of media in transmitting discourses and feedbacks as well as the interplay between conservation and development discourses.
-The ESR will be jointly supervised by Profs.
-Ole Mertz (Section for Geography, Department of Geosciences and Natural Resource Management, University of Copenhagen, Denmark) and Jonas Nielsen (Geography Department & IRI THESys, HU Berlin, Germany).
-Two secondments will take place at World Conservation Monitoring Centre, Cambridge, UK and Humboldt University, Berlin, Germany.
+In doing so, the research project is expected to provide a mapping of the impact of European and international environmental discourses at local level in SE Asia and a thorough understanding of the role of media in transmitting discourses and feedbacks as well as the interplay between conservation and development discourses.